ozwillo/ozwillo-doc/_includes/1-introduction.md

 ### `app_admin` vs `app_user`
 {: #ref-1-5-1}

-The case for restricted services is that only specific users are allowed to access and interact with them.
+The case for `restricted:true` services is that only specific users are allowed to access and interact with them.
 By default, the user that purchased the instance is an `app_admin`, meaning that s/he has the right to add new `app_admin` or `app_user` users.

 Both `app_admin` and `app_user` are considered authorized users of the instance, but an `app_user` can not add other authorized users.
 These rules (who can add who) are internal to Ozwillo and frame the organization management under the portal.

 As a provider, you will also get this info (is the user an `app_admin` or `app_user`) and are free to give it whatever meaning best suits your application behavior.
 Yet, on application instances side, it's typical that `app_admin` maps the role with the highest privileges and is allowed to configure the roles of others (`app_user`).
 Then `app_user` may hold a variety of different user types from the application point of view.
 Since Ozwillo can not know all business-specific roles of all applications, you can define a finer granularity of users under the global `app_user` concept linked to Ozwillo.

-To sum-up, it is typical that on the application side:
+To sum-up, it is typical (but not imposed) that on the application side:

-- `app_admin` characterises users with the highest privileges;
+- `app_admin` characterises users with the highest privileges
-- `app_user` is generic and may apply to different business roles (for instance: moderator, editor...).
+- `app_user` is generic and may apply to different business roles (for instance: moderator, editor...)

 Now, when your services are accessed by internet users, how do you know they are indeed authorized users (`app_admin` or `app_user`)?
-This will be answered in depth in the [User Authentication](#ref-4) section, but let's give a glimpse of it, it will also helps introduce the *scope* concept.
+This will be answered in depth in the [User Authentication](#ref-4) section.
+But let's give a glimpse of it: it will also helps introduce the *scope* concept.

 ### Authorization in brief
 {: #ref-1-5-2}

 Let's say an internet user arrives at one of the URIs corresponding to the protected area of your service, typically the service URI entrypoint.

-Without Ozwillo, you would check that you know this user (existing session) and if not trigger authentication to check if s/he can identify as an authorized user.
+Without Ozwillo, you would check that you know this user (there is an existing session) and if not trigger authentication to check if s/he can identify as an authorized user.

 With Ozwillo, you delegate authentication and authorization: Ozwillo is both an identity provider and an authorization server.
 It means that without a valid session on your server, you redirect the user to Ozwillo authentication page, passing it interesting parameters like:

-- a `client_id` that helps identify the application instance in which the service resides;
+- a `client_id` that helps identify the application instance in which the service resides
-- a `scope` list that will be explained in the next paragraph;
+- a `scope` list that will be explained in the next paragraph
-- and others that will be detailed in the [User Authentication](#ref-1-4) section.
+- and others that will be detailed in the [User Authentication](#ref-1-4) section

 So let's focus on the `client_id`: thanks to it, Ozwillo knows what application instance the user is trying to access.
 Ozwillo then checks if s/he is indeed a valid `app_admin` or `app_user` of this instance, and now there are two cases depending on the service configuration:

-- if the service is `restricted:true` Ozwillo authentication will only succeed for an `app_admin` or `app_user`: you can rely on it;
+- if the service is `restricted:true` Ozwillo authentication will only succeed for an `app_admin` or `app_user` (you can rely on it)
-- if the service is `restricted:false` Ozwillo authentication will succeed even if the user is neither an `app_admin` nor a `app_user`, but the service will be notified of it.
+- if the service is `restricted:false` Ozwillo authentication will succeed even if the user is neither an `app_admin` nor a `app_user`, but the service will be notified of it

+There are other reasons for the authentication and authorization to fail: for instance users may refuse to accept the [scopes](#ref-1-5-3) claimed by your instance.
+{: .focus .soft}

 If authentication is successful, your service will be given at the end of the [authorization code flow](#ref-4-3) an `access_token` that can be seen as an "Ozwillo session id".
 Now you have an `access_token`, you can create a session linking the user and this `access_token`, so that authentifying the user won't be necessary on each requested page.
 For security measures, the `access_token` must not be leaked on the client side.